 Value-added pricing: A variation of Customer value-based pricing.
 This strategy focuses on adding extra features that competitors don’t have and its value is appreciated by customers.
 This strategy is useful when direct price competition is too intense with hardly any profits, the added values will make the brand stand out in the market and more appreciated by customers.
 For instance, Fnac prices a washing machine model at a slightly higher price than Darty – its competitor.
 However, Fnac offers free delivery and installation service after purchase, thus, this offer stands out more attractive to the buyers because they appreciate the added value that is free delivery and installation service.

 Wholesaler: A business that engages entirely in large volume commercial activities.

 WOMM: Word of Mouth Marketing – marketing strategy which promotes products through users online reviews and recommendation.
 Traditionally, Word of mouth is ones sharing their experiences towards the product or services to another.
 In e-commerce, Word of Mouth Marketing uses customers online reviews and recommendations to promote the products or services and try to get the targeted users to spread the words around.

 Yield Pricing: The pricing method designed to maximize profit by applying different prices over time.
 A great example is the sale of concert tickets.
 Concert venues will typically offer early bird tickets several months ahead of the event, regular tickets designed to run out a few days ahead of the date, and last minute tickets that come at a premium.

-Zone Pricing: Pricing strategy that based on geographical location.
-The business defines different zones to set their price and the further distant from the central zone, the higher price.
+Zone Pricing: Pricing strategy based on geographical location.
+The business defines different zones to set their price and the further distant from the central zone, the higher the price.
 For example, Zara – retail clothing brand from Spain – priced their products almost double in Japan, compare to the price in Spain due to transportation cost, tax, and other expenses.